-In addition to cutting anthropogenic methane emissions, we must reduce atmospheric methane levels, which are at record highs and rising quickly (relatively more quickly than carbon dioxide and other greenhouse gases).
-The strongest approach to reducing methane levels is to do two things: cut methane emissions wherever we can, and where we can’t, remove emitted methane from the atmosphere.
+The strongest approach to reducing methane levels is to do two things: cut methane emissions wherever we can, and where we can’t, develop the capability to remove excess methane near emissions sources and in the ambient atmosphere.

 Methane Action works to evaluate methane removal technologies according to safety, effectiveness, equity, scalability, affordability, and other vital considerations, and to advance best governance practices for methane removal.
 Scientists in our networks are researching several potentially scalable methane removal technologies.

-Developing such methods could change the methane math, transform current climate projections, and also equip us to deal with the possibility of a methane “burst.”
+Developing methane removal technologies could change the methane budget math, transform current climate projections, and also equip us to deal with the possibility of a methane burst.